GoncaloFelicio/Pomodoro-App/README.md

 >```sh
 >jupyter lab
 >```
-After the Jupyter lab opens can open the file "Pomodoro App testing.ipynb" and run the first cell with code by clicking on the cell and then Shift+Enter.
+After the Jupyter lab opens, you can open the file "Pomodoro App testing.ipynb" and run the first cells with code by clicking on the cell and then Shift+Enter.

 ### If everything works:
 - Enjoy!  (˵ •̀ ᴗ - ˵ ) ✧